-It has been a very long time since my last post.
-I got caught up in seeing clients, research, and life, in general.
-That "life, in general" part was probably mostly socialising because we are social animals, human beings.
-Some people would probably say they aren't - they're loners and I can relate.
-I love being alone, it is quiet and peaceful amidst the noise and bustle of London.
-Right now, I'm sitting in the sun with a wonderful dog, relaxing as I write this.
+Some people would probably say they aren't lonely - they're loners - and I can relate.
+I love being alone, it is quiet and peaceful amidst the noise and bustle of life.
 Yet, people seem pulled to each other.
 Even most solitary types seek out some companionship.
-I may have mentioned before that what struck me the most when I first starting counselling was how lonely so many people are.
+What struck me the most when I first starting counselling was how lonely so many people are.
 Cliched and cheesy as it is, you can't help but get "Eleanor Rigby" into your head - so true.
 So many people are also surrounded by friends and family and still feel isolated and completely apart from it all.
 Not surprisingly but, perhaps underestimated, is the role social media plays in all of this.
 Now more than ever, social media is helping and hindering our emotional well-being.

-A large number of my clients bring social media into their sessions and how it plays into their loneliness.
+A large number of my clients bring social media into their sessions and how it plays into their loneliness or sense of self.
 For some, social media helps.
 As the name suggests, it allows people to connect and feel less alone.
 Certainly, as an expat, I'm grateful for it.
-I can stay connected to my friends and Dad back in the States everyday and virtually for free.
+I can stay connected to my friends and Dad back in the States.
 For many, though, they see other people's rose-tinted lives portrayed on social media sites as truth rather than just a careful scrapbook of best moments.
 This 'truth' makes them see their own lives as even lonelier and it deepens their sadness or even suffering.
-Thus, I cannot help but feel upset about the article attached.
-I have seen how such sites can impact upon how people feel and feel about themselves.
+Thus, I cannot help but have questions about the article below.
+I have seen how sites can impact how people feel and feel about themselves.
 Their suffering is real, even if the manipulation they were subjected to portrayed skewed reality.
 On the other hand, I listened to a podcast on studies like this via social media and was interested in how much data can be drawn quickly from so many participants.
 What would have been years of work for researchers in the past now takes mere days.

 Facebook Tinkers With Users’ Emotions in News Feed Experiment, Stirring Outcry http://www.nytimes.com/2014/06/30/technology/facebook-tinkers-with-users-emotions-in-news-feed-experiment-stirring-outcry.html?_r=0